Mina-Magdy-94/car-dashboard-task/README.md

 # Important Notes
 ### 1-Localized states were used because there were almost no states that need to be passed from one component to another
-### 2-Globalized states (using contexts or RTK) should only be used on large projects where states are passed between components and where the actual data comes from backend
+### 2-Globalized states (using contexts or RTK) should only be used on where states are passed between components and where the actual data comes from backend